 This time, Instagram was reflecting reality.
 “It’s been 3 months now and after those 3 months it’s going to be probably another month and I’ll be hitting what I did in one year last year revenue-wise.”
-Business was going far better than Joas could’ve imagined.
+The business was going far better than Joas could’ve imagined.

 Joas knows for certain that some of this new work is due to his company’s web and graphic design.
 One customer told Joas outright that he chose Gen/X because of their website.
 “He looked at all the websites,” said Joas, “and he liked mine.”

 The client’s journey usually includes a few stops.
 A potential customer may be drawn in by Gen/X’s logo, how simple it is to request a quote, or maybe by Joas’ friendly voice on the other end of the call.
-But, usually it’s a combination of all three.
-Our job is to enhance each step and build the customer’s affinity to the brand along the way.
+But, usually, it’s a combination of all three.
+Our job is to enhance each step and build the customer’s affinity with the brand along the way.

 We love working with small businesses, like Gen/X, to add real value in the form of design, web, video, and social.
 With all of our work, our goal is to create content that grows business.